fsuuaas/laravel-plupload/README.md

 **render($view = 'plupload::uploader', array $data = [])**

 Renders the uploader.
 You can customize this by passing a view name and it's data.
-From version `2.0`, you can omit the `render` method in the builder if you don't want to set the view or extra data.

-##### 3. Use package js file to initialize Plupload (Optional)
+#### 3. Use package js file to initialize Plupload (Optional)

 If you do not want to write your own js to initialize Plupload, you can use the `upload.js` file that included with the package in `resources/views/vendor/plupload/assets/js`.
 Make sure that you already have `jQuery` loaded on your page.